First Time Attendees

 - Study the schedule and learn about all the program options available each day--don't just focus on one track!
 Conference registrants are welcome to attend any education sessions and meetings, provided they are not marked "executive session".

 - Go to the events!
-The Icebreaker will take place at the Seattle Aquarium and the Zoo Day happens at the Woodland Park Zoo.
+The Icebreaker will take place at the Audubon Aquarium of the Americas and Zoo Day happens at the Audubon Zoo.
 Transportation will be provided to the Icebreaker and Zoo Day.
-All other conference happenings take place at the Washington State Convention Center.
+All other conference happenings take place at the Convention Center.

 - Review the roundtable format discussions that are scheduled in the Exhibit Hall.
 These are offered for smaller, more interactive discussions and open to all attendees.